 The default value is true, meaning that anything else you put in the body of the email will be seen by the requester.

-If any invalid commands, or values, are given to Zendesk then that command or value will be ignored by Zendesk.
+If you enter any invalid commands or values, they're ignored by Zendesk.

-The above example will do the following to ticket #178:
+The email does the following to ticket #178: